Staying safe on winter roads in Canada

-Holiday travel plans can bring us together with family and loved ones.
-However, because winter weather in Canada can be extreme, it’s important to take a few precautions before you hit the road so you arrive safe and sound.
+From black ice to snow drifts and white outs, winter conditions can make driving in Canada exceptionally challenging.
+Winter weather across the country can be extreme, that’s why it’s important to take a few precautions before you hit the road, so you arrive safe and sound.

-In the event of a collision, you should also call us immediately to speak with a Claims Advisor.
+Icy road conditions and limited visibility make it harder to drive in the winter months.
+If you do happen to get involved in a fender bender this season, you should call TD Insurance immediately to speak with a Claims Advisor.
 Our Claims department is open 24 hours a day, 7 days a week.